-Stepping aboard the Canyon 376, we saw six drains for the self-bailing cockpit.
+Stepping aboard the Canyon 376, we saw plenty of drains for the self-bailing cockpit.
 Aft, a bench seat folds out of the transom and we liked that the coaming bolster for this seat is angled to create a more comfortable sitting position.
-The entire cockpit is ringed in bolster padding that makes it more comfortable to lean against when fishing.
+The entire cockpit is ringed in bolster padding that makes it more comfortable to lean against while fishing.

-Outboard on each side, there are gunwale cutouts with rod holders, storage pockets and finished toerails.
+On each side, there are gunwale cutouts with rod holders, storage pockets and finished toerails.
 In the aft port corner, a small hatch opens to reveal the battery switches.
-In the center of the sole is a hatch that accesses pumps and other equipment.
+In the center of the sole is a hatch that allows access to pumps and other equipment.

 Grady-White calls the Canyon 376’s leaning post the “Deluxe Lean Bar,” and we fully agree with use of the word “Deluxe.”
-To port is a 41-gallon (155 L) livewell with a hatch that closes with two rubber latches and has a clear acrylic center section.
+To port is a 41-gallon (155 L) livewell with a hatch that closes with two 316 grade stainless steel latches and has a clear acrylic center section.
 In the middle, a cleaver tackle box holder flips down and has a tray where riggers can secure a tackle box.
-To starboard, a cooler is standard, and it can be replaced with an optional second 41-gallon (155 L) livewell.
+To starboard, a 164 qt.
+(155 L) cooler is standard, and it can be replaced with an optional second 41-gallon (155 L) livewell.
 Below are storage drawers and dedicated slots for tackle boxes.

 The Helm Seats.